An open mind and a genuine interest in helping people are the vital traits you'll need to work as a chaplain

 - After five years of experience, you can expect to earn around £30,000, if employed in a large public sector organisation.
 This could be lower in small-scale, not-for-profit organisations, such community chaplaincy.

 - As a senior chaplain (sometimes known as co-ordinating chaplain), you can expect to be earning between £31,000 and £38,000.

 - Chaplains in the Armed Forces earn around £38,000 a year, but you can only hold the role if you're a minister of religion with three years' experience after being ordained prior to applying.

 The normal working day will be office hours from 9am until 5.30pm, Monday to Friday.
 However, chaplains will usually have to work beyond this regime including evenings and weekends.
 This will be part of a rota system if you're in a substantive team, for example if you work in a healthcare setting.

 Short-term contracts are less common than in other areas of work.
 Universities, for instance, offer numerous short-term teaching roles.
 Chaplains are generally offered permanent contracts, subject to a short probationary period.
-Job sharing is an option in larger public sector bodies.
+Larger public sector bodies offer job sharing.

 What to expect

 - You'll need to gain relevant experience before entering a junior chaplaincy position, as the role is not usually open to those who have just obtained a degree, even in a relevant discipline such as theology.

 - Roles can be demanding and challenging, particularly if you're dealing with recently-bereaved families or individuals suffering anxiety and depression.